TrendTactician/Networking-Command-for-System-Administration/README.md

 | 49 | `ip link` | Manages network interfaces and link properties on Linux systems. |
 | 50 | `netsh` | Configures Windows networking components, including interfaces, firewall, and routing. |

-**Please Note : There are many more linux command that are used by system adminstrator these are only few of them.**
+**Please Note : There are many more Networking Commands that are used by system adminstrator these are only few of them.**